petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 Each test scenario must be closed with a clear resolution **PASS** or **FAIL**.
 In case of fail  some short recommendations or explanation ref what should be done (these are subject to future ___bug fix issues___).

+A test scenario template can be found here (UPCOMING...). <!--#FIXME a template should be provided here -->